From debate to dialogue: In a contentious era, 'Ethics Bowl' offers students a gentler alternative

 That last case was a difficult one for the team from Harpeth Hall, they say, but it helped them clarify some of their thoughts around social media.

-“We’re all sad that it has to end.
-But I agree that it’s not about beating people,” says Lizzie Lyman, whose first-year team from Midtown High School in Atlanta lost in the semifinals of the national championship.
-“When it becomes about winning and beating the other team, it gets hostile and … just unsavory.
-When it’s about constructively answering a question and just having a really interesting, engaging conversation, that’s where you get to have all these amazing conversations.”
+“It’s not about beating people,” says Lizzie Lyman, whose first-year team from Midtown High School in Atlanta lost in the semifinals.
+“When it’s about constructively answering a question and just having a really interesting, engaging conversation, that’s where you get to have all these amazing conversations.”

-Competitiveness isn’t only beside the point.
-It can even be counterproductive in achieving the desired goal.
-That’s how Mae Bradford of the winning team BASIS Flagstaff from Arizona sees it.
-Her assessment: “Something that’s rare and unique about Ethics Bowl is that those who don’t focus on winning and instead focus on truth and respect and getting to the moral heart of the issue will win.”

 Part of the point of the Ethics Bowl is to create well-rounded students who ingest other viewpoints and engage without arguing.
 A 2022 survey of participants in nationals found that 100% believed that their critical thinking skills had improved.
 A large majority said their ethical or political beliefs had changed.